jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

 -----------

-* **Attachments published by default:** This 'auto publish' feature controls whether new attachments are published by default when they are added.
-If 'Yes' is selected, when attachments are added, they will published immediately and will be visible to users.
-If 'No' is selected, new attachments will not be published by default.
-  An administrator will need to publish them from the administrative back end before the attachments will be available.
-* **Auto Publish Warning:** If the auto-publish option is disabled (see previous option), you may wish to inform those adding attachments how they can get their attachment published.
-You can insert an appropriate message here.
-If this field is empty, a general system message will be added suggesting that they contact their system administrator to any newly uploaded attachments published.
 * **Show titles:** If set to 'Yes', a row of titles will be added above the list of attachments describing what is in each column.
 * **Show attachment description:** This setting controls